yc-l/yc.boilerplate/README.md

 ## Quick start
 1. [Online demonstration]（ http://yc.yc-l.com/ )
 2. [online document]（ http://doc.yc-l.com/ )
-3. Conventional front and rear end separation frame: front end: SRC \ front \ yc.webfront, back end: SRC \ backstage \ yc.boilerplate.sln
+3. Conventional front and rear end separation frame: front end: src\front\yc.webfront, back end: src\backstage\yc.boilerplate.sln
-4. See SRC \ microservice \ yc.microservice.sln for the framework microservice version
+4. See src\microservice\yc.microservice.sln for the framework microservice version
 5. The latest version of the framework has introduced elasticsearch and other big data suites to realize distributed retrieval, statistics and analysis of more than ten million levels.
 Please see the latest documentation for details.
-6. Initialize the database: Src / DB (tenant 1 and tenant 2 sub database presentation data)
+6. Initialize the database: src\DB (tenant 1 and tenant 2 sub database presentation data)

 ## Framework technology stack and development mode